“Dear Devere” by Jasmine Osler, Chintarmanya Vivian, Mike Young, Paul Robins, Sarah S, Rowan, lunaterra, Kristi Jimenez & Jacob Lunn.

 “The year is 1935.
 It all started with a single letter.
 But from that point on, nothing would remain the same for Angela Bard[,] a quiet, solitary woman living in the Scottish isles.
 Much to her surprise, she receives a mysterious and strangely esoteric reply from an unexpected source[.] […] Read through their illustrated correspondence, and watch their story unfold.”

-But what I am sure of that “Dear Devere” and its plot fascinated me dearly.
+But what I am sure of is that “Dear Devere” and its plot fascinated me dearly.
 It all starts with a slower narrative tense, as the young Scotswoman Angela Bard confesses her anger against another woman in her book club in a letter that she writes just for herself.
 She does not have the intention to actually send it to anybody, but she simply has the urge to communicate her negative feelings in a verbal manner.
 However, Angela has an interesting quirk: She always wants to do things right.
 So she does not only write the letter itself, but also puts it into an envelope – labeled with her postal address – with a stamp and even ‘delivers’ it, as she goes into the forest to lay the envelope under a rock.

 At some point, Mr. Devere claims that he is not of human nature.
-Here the game starts to become really exciting, as an adventure about legendary creatures, magic, dreamscapes, romance, crime, war and the difference between truths and lie unravels.
-And the best part is: It all comes strangely perfect together.
-“Dear Devere” did not feel like a pile of puzzle pieces to me when I finished it, though surely some of the multiple endings can be interpreted one way or another.
-Give this gem a chance and let the correspondence between Angela Bard and Mr. Devere guide you in another world. >>PLAY
+Here the game starts to become exciting, as an adventure about legendary creatures, magic, dreamscapes, romance, crime, war and the difference between truths and lies unravels.
+The best part is, that it all comes strangely perfect together.
+“Dear Devere” did not feel like a pile of puzzle pieces to me when I finished it, though some of the multiple endings can be interpreted one way or another.
+Give this gem a chance and let the correspondence between Angela Bard and Mr. Devere guide you in another world.
+[PLAY]